angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 ```

 Everything should work.
-Now trying running the app on your android phone
+Now trying running the app on your android phone:

 ```bash